 His father Emmanuel Downing joined Governor Winthrop in America in 1638, settling in Salem, Massachusetts.
-The young George Downing attended Harvard College and was one of nine students in the first graduating class of 1642.

 As Treasury Secretary he is credited with instituting major reforms in public finance.
 His influence was substantial on the passage and substance of the mercantilist Navigation Acts.

 The Acts strengthened English commercial and Naval power, contributing to the security of the English state and its ability to project its power abroad.
 More than any other man he was responsible for arranging the acquisition of New York from the Dutch, and is remembered there in the name of Downing Street, in Manhattan and Brooklyn, New York.

 He was born in Dublin, Ireland.
 While Downing Street, London, is named after him, Downing College, Cambridge derives its name from his grandson, Sir George Downing, 3rd Baronet.
 The title became extinct when Sir Jacob Downing, 4th Baronet, died in 1764.
 Downing attended Harvard College and was one of nine students in the first graduating class of 1642.
 He was hired by Harvard as the college’s first tutor.

 In 1645 he sailed for the West Indies with slaves in-tow, as a preacher and instructor of the seamen, and arrived in England some time afterwards, becoming chaplain to Colonel John Okey’s regiment (who had originally sponsored Downing’s education in America).